zetseatZ/into-cps.github.io/download/index.md

 title: Overview
 ---

-# Downloads
+# Current releases

-Future releases can be fetched through the INTO-CPS-Application which is can be downloaded from [INTO-CPS-APP github releases]( http://github.com/into-cps/intocps-ui/releases)
+Current releases of the tool chain are done through the INTO-CPS Application and its integrated download manager.
+You can download the INTO-CPS app from its [GitHub release page]( http://github.com/into-cps/intocps-ui/releases).

-## Releases
+## Previous Releases

 * [Release 0.0.6 - 17 April 2016](release-0.0.6.html)
 * [Release 0.0.5 - 19 March 2016](release-0.0.5.html)